About the Owner

 And after rock picking, weed pulling and many other forms of old fashioned hard work, a peaceful 25-acre retreat that we call Mystic Ridge exists on the property.
 Situated on the outskirts of Hickory, North Carolina, it is a home, a farm and a private retreat that serves as a model of a purposeful way to live.

 Today, I continue my journey.
 And I encourage you to as well by remembering who you are and why you are here.
 My take away message is simple: If you find yourself weary and looking for something more, take the time to slow down and look where you’re going.
-Inside yourself lies the answers for creating a more meaningful life.
+Inside yourself lies the answers.

 Mystic Ridge Farm